pingcap/docs/tidb-cloud/branch-github-integration.md

 > **Note:**
 >
 > Branching GitHub integration is based on the TiDB Serverless Branch.
-Make sure you have are with [TiDB Serverless Branch](./branch-overview.md) before you read this tutorial.
+Make sure you are familiar with [TiDB Serverless Branch](./branch-overview.md) before you read this tutorial.

 You can integrate branches into your GitHub CI/CD pipeline using the Branching GitHub Integration.
 It allows you to connect a GitHub repository to your TiDB serverless cluster.
 Then a GitHub App that manages TiDB Serverless branches will work in this repository.